Disclaimer: As an Amazon Associate we earn from qualifying purchases at no additional costs to you.

 Bristles on Heads

 The arrangement of bristles on replacement brush heads sets the Philips Sonicare toothbrushes apart from other competitors.
-The bristles vary in their arrangement, height and firmness.
+Mainly, the bristles vary in their arrangement, height and firmness.

 Some are meant to polish the teeth and remove stains.
 Others are designed to reach into crevices between teeth.
 And the rest are structured to remove plaque effectively.
 Collectively they deliver a good cleaning experience.